Author Archives: alicja

 Phot.
 Michał Matejko

-The Clothed Home, Polish Pavilion, London Design Biennale, 2021
+The Clothed Home.
+Tuning in to the Seasonal Imagination, London Design Biennale, 2021

-The Clothed Home, Polish Pavilion, London Design Biennale, 2021
+The Clothed Home.
+Tuning in to the Seasonal Imagination, London Design Biennale, 2021

 Polish Pavilion, London Design Biennale , 2021